 Instead of fearing or succumbing to the law, we can work with it.

 We can go all-out on taking control of our present-moment actions.

 And when things bother us, we can remove our ego-mind’s limiting labels about the situation to move with the flow of life, versus against it.

 Sensitive topics like rape, untimely death, murder, etc can provoke a lot of bitterness in our hearts.
 Using any philosophy at such a time is detrimental to our grieving period.
 Whether it’s you or a loved one, give yourself time to accept the loss, without rushing yourself into the confusion of getting answers.

-Karma can teach you detachment, acceptance, present moment awareness, and help you connect the dots over and over again.
-It may not make sense in that moment, but in retrospect, everything will always be more appreciable.
+Karma can teach you in-numerous lessons, from detachment, and acceptance, to present-moment awareness.
+As you go deeper and deeper into its workings, it helps you connect the dots over and over again.
+It may not make sense at that moment, but in retrospect, everything will always be more appreciable.